 Barrenjoey Headland - A Phoenix Landscape Already Rising

 Barrenjoey Headland Bushfire

 The Barrenjoey fire has been reported in the UK with images and video appearing in The Telegraph, the UK version of the Huffington Post and others.
-At one stage a fire was in the roof of one of the buildings atop this healdnad but this was quickly extinguished.
-The lighthouse and adjacent cottages all intact.
+At one stage a fire was in the roof of one of the buildings atop this headland but this was quickly extinguished.
+The lighthouse and adjacent cottages are all intact.

-We have not run an article on the bushfire at Barrenjoey Headland because arsonists should not be given the attention they seek.
+Pittwater Online News has not run an article on the bushfire at Barrenjoey Headland because arsonists should not be given the attention they seek.
 A little therapy is more in order...And... we wanted to wait until the small sprinklings of rains we've had would help the first green shoots to return.
 They have.
 For the record, and for our Rural Fire Service Volunteers and those who helped them on this terrible afternoon, and because so many have sent in fantastic photos, we run it this week.

 Just yesterday (12.10.2013) a staffer went up the hill to see what may be rising from the blackened earth or have fallen from seed pods which require the heat of a bushfire to open and spill the next generation of Australian bushflowers out.
 Open they are and the seeds have fallen to earth.